Adrian Golban Sculpture

-Alison lives and works in Saskatoon and has been painting in watercolour for over thirty years.
-As an art educator, she provides practical advice and helpful feedback, and encourages students to share knowledge, exchange understandings and explore new ideas.
+Alison lives and works in Saskatoon and has been painting in watercolour for almost 40 years.
+As an art educator and practicing artist, she provides practical advice and helpful feedback, and encourages students to share knowledge, exchange understandings, and explore new ideas.

 Cate's artistic practice consists of printmaking, illustration and wheat paste collage.
 As an arts instructor, she establishes a comfortable, open and dynamic learning environment in which students feel empowered to explore new mediums and concepts that are of interest to them.